 Why did trees need to be removed from site?

-Due to the extent of contamination on site, and to satisfy the requirements of the EPA clean-up notice, large areas need to be excavated.
-Unfortunately, many of the trees on site are located in the areas requiring excavation (see Figure 2 remediation areas map).
+Due to the extent of contamination on-site, and to satisfy the requirements of the EPA clean-up notice, large areas need to be excavated.
+Unfortunately, many of the trees on site are located in areas requiring excavation.
 Additionally, a piled wall will be installed to support the footpaths and road on the northern side of Alexandra Parade, as there will be deep excavations in this part of the site.
 Trees located in these areas will need to be removed prior to work commencing.

 A Vegetation Management Plan (VMP) will be implemented to ensure that protocols and permitting requirements for the removal of trees are being followed.